Labs-Copilot-Licenses/.github/profile/README.md

-GitHub Copilot license management for Schuberg Philis
+GitHub Copilot license management for Schuberg Philis Labs

-See https://github.com/schubergphilis for our main open source presence.
+See https://github.com/LAB271 for our main open source presence.